 Even in a nation with a heavy tourism footprint like Spain, there are still secrets to discover.
 On this 11-day itinerary, you'll get to the heart of this incomparable nation on city tours of Madrid and Barcelona, hikes along the stunning Costa Brava, countryside wine tastings, and day trips to historic towns like Segovia and Pedraza.
 Plus there's a delicious encore as you tour cheese farms, olive-oil shops, and artisan chocolatiers.

-Most travelers will find that 7 to 9 days is perfect for a well-paced Spain trip with stops in both Barcelona and the Costa Brava.
-It's possible to hit the highlights in 5 or 6 days if you don't mind a fast-paced journey.
-Or, extend your trip and explore more of the country—one of the best-loved trip extensions includes the medieval town of Vic.
-See more ideas and itineraries below.
+For most travelers, about eight days is the perfect amount of time for a Spain trip with stops in both Barcelona and Ibiza.
+It's also possible to hit the highlights in five to seven days if you don't mind a fast-paced journey.
+Travelers with more time can enjoy extra sights and activities at each stop or explore more of the country—some favorite itinerary extensions include Madrid, Mallorca, or Valencia.
+See more ideas for Barcelona and Ibiza itineraries below.